Azure/opendigitaltwins-dtdl/DTDL/Docs/en-US/DTDL.iotcentral.v2.md

 ## IoT Central Schemas

+The extension defines schema types that are usable in any version of DTDL.
+The version restrictions described above apply only to co-types of adjunct types and not to uses of schema types in DTDL models.

 | Schema term | Description | Schema IRI |
 | --- | --- | --- |
 | `geopoint` | Geospatial point | dtmi:iotcentral:schema:geopoint;2 |